 NOTE: Different AMFs may interact with the same RAN nodes for different PDU sessions.
 It is assumed that each such AMF only stores MBS session IDs and UE join information for the UEs it serves.
 Different AMFs also store information about the MBS session (MBS session ID and involver RAN nodes) when the shared delivery is established.
 Thus different information about the same multicast session may reside on multiple AMFs.
 It is assumed that no synchronisation is performed.

-Editor's note: It is FFS on how Target AMF collect UE join information in N2 based handover.
-It is also FFS if the Rel-17 AMF is involved.

 6.17.3.3 UE leave multicast MBS session

 Figure 6.17.3.3-1: UE leave multicast MBS session